How to identify and treat parasitic diseases in children. Features of therapy for parasitic infestations in children Helminth infections in children

 Preventive measures

-Prevention includes the formation of correct behavior skills on the street and in public places - do not put your hands in your mouth, do not eat in questionable places.
+Prevention includes the formation of correct behavior skills on the street and in public places– do not put your hands in your mouth, do not eat in questionable places.

-Treatment of helminthiasis
+Treatment of helminthiases

-For the treatment of ascariasis in older children or with a recurrence of the disease, a combined intake of anthelmintic drugs (for example, albendazole for three days, then Vermox for three days) can be used under the supervision of a doctor.
-An indispensable condition for the successful deworming of patients with enterobiasis is the simultaneous treatment of all members of the family (team) and strict adherence to the hygienic regime to exclude reinvasion.
-It should be noted that daily wet cleaning is important, since casuistic cases of the spread of the reproductive material of pinworms on dust particles to a height of up to 1.5 meters have been described.
+For the treatment of ascariasis in older children or in case of recurrence of the disease, a combination dose can currently be used under medical supervision anthelmintics(for example, albendazole for three days, then Vermox for three days).
+An indispensable condition for successful deworming of patients with enterobiasis is the simultaneous treatment of all family members (team) and strict adherence to hygienic regime to exclude reinvasion.
+It should be noted that daily wet cleaning is important, since occasional cases of pinworm reproductive material spreading on dust particles to a height of 1.5 meters have been described.

 Drugs used in the treatment of ascariasis: